 18. pipoca: Bolivia and Argentina (northeast).
 This is a Portuguese word.

 Which countries use the English word POPCORN?

-The English word popcorn is commonly used in the following Latin American countries: Honduras, Nicaragua, Costa Rica, Puerto Rico, Bolivia and Uruguay.
+The English word popcorn (and variations like popcon and posco) is commonly used in the following Latin American countries: Honduras, Nicaragua, Costa Rica, Puerto Rico, Bolivia and Uruguay.

 Do you know any other Spanish words for popcorn?